Fire at Flamengo soccer training centre in Rio kills 10: firefighters

 RIO DE JANEIRO (Reuters) - A fire at the training centre of Rio de Janeiro soccer club Flamengo killed 10 people and injured at least three others on Friday, firefighters said.

 The fire broke out at Ninho do Urubu, a state-of-the-art training centre that was expanded and opened only two months ago.

-It was not known if any players were hurt in the blaze, although the club has accommodation for teenage players at the ground.
+The facility has accommodation for teenage players.

 “The kids from the Flamengo youth team were sleeping there at the time,” firefighter Douglas Henaut told Globo News.

-The fire followed days of heavy rains that hit the city and killed at least six people.
+The fire follows days of heavy rains that hit the city and claimed at least six lives.

-The alma mater of players such as Zico, Junior and Leonardo, Flamengo is one of the best-supported clubs in Brazil and is well-known around the world.
+Flamengo, the alma mater of players such as Zico, Junior and Leonardo, is one of the best-supported clubs in Brazil and is famous around the world.

+Known by fans as the red-and-black, they won the Copa Libertadores, South America’s version of the Champions League, in 1981 and lifted the Intercontinental Cup a few months later.

 Reporting by Debora Moreira; Writing by Andrew Downie; Editing by Hugh Lawson